Wuhao1627003/Group-9-Project/Phase 1 Writeup.md

      UserInterface.main() modified.

 #### 1.9 Donation
-      Constructor modified to parse date
+      Constructor modified to parse date.

 ### 3. Bugs Fixed
       1. "description" was misspelled on L54 in DataManager.java